kgiant/wdi-project2/README.md

 ###Project Review
 I had a clear plan set out on day one and managed to stick with it for most of the way.
 ![devplan](https://user-images.githubusercontent.com/9730370/35150222-791f450c-fd11-11e7-8121-ba3240f2f3c7.png)
-The challenge was that I tried to do something more complex than possibly appropriate here, that boosted the complexity of some work and did not allow me to delivered as envisioned.
+The challenge was that I tried to do something more complex than possibly appropriate here, that boosted the complexity of some work and did not allow me to delivere as envisioned.
 At the end of the day the biggest victim was the UI which hardly changed after the initial setup, beauty and responsiveness going out of the window ...
 Overall, I am very happy with the learning journey, just wish I had a bit more time for a better access & authentication implementation.
 The public access of the project and github repository are at [Heroku](https://immense-temple-93342.herokuapp.com/) and [Github](https://github.com/kgiant/wdi-project2) respectivelly.